dfinity/portal/roadmap/2_boundary_nodes/in-progress/asset_canister_caching.md

 eta: Nov 2022
 is_community: false
 ---

-Boundary nodes only cache queries for a very short amount of time.
-Assets (HTML pages, JS sources, images, etc) are not cached.
-The asset canister does not provide TTL information as to when the assets should expire.
-This feature would give the assets time-to-live information and expose it to Nginx on the boundary nodes as well as the service worker.
+This feature solves the problem of short-lived cache queries by giving assets (HTML pages, JS sources, images, etc.) time-to-live information (expiration times) and exposing them to Nginx on the boundary nodes as well as the service worker.